 The U.S. Department of Labor expects biomedical engineering to grow at an above-average rate and become the fastest-growing engineering field over the next decade.
 According to labor department data, biomedical engineering jobs will experience growth rates of more than 60 percent in the coming years.

-Our students prepare for engineering careers that solve societal problems, advance technology and improve the quality of life for people everywhere.
+We prepare you for engineering careers that solve societal problems, advance technology and improve the quality of life for people everywhere.

 This interdisciplinary degree program gives you the flexibility to explore various facets of engineering, the life sciences and medicine.
-You can concentrate your studies on biomedical instrumentation, biomechanics, biocomputing, biomaterials or biotechnology (pre-medical track).
+You can concentrate your studies on:

-In addition to your concentration area, youll automatically obtain a minor in Math with an option to get a second minor in an engineering-related area.
+In addition to your concentration area, you’ll automatically obtain a minor in Math with an option to get a second minor in an engineering-related area.
 The second minor is determined through a careful selection of electives based on your chosen track.
 It can be completed within the minimum number of credit hours required to earn your degree and will allow you to become a well-rounded engineer.
-The department also offers the accelerated "Grad Track" program that enables you to take graduate-level courses during your senior year, thus opening up the possibility of earning your B.S. and M.S. degrees in a total of five years.
+The department also offers the accelerated “Grad Track” program that enables you to take graduate-level courses during your senior year, thus opening up the possibility of earning your B.S. and M.S. degrees in as few as five years.

 A capstone project, which is completed in a two-semester sequence just before graduation, tests the skills and knowledge you’ve gained while pursuing your degree.

-You'll learn from faculty members who are world-renowned experts in the field.
-Students also will have the opportunity to collaborate on research projects with faculty members at the UNT Health Science Center in Fort Worth.
+You’ll learn from faculty members who are world- renowned experts in the field, and you’ll also have the opportunity to collaborate on research projects with faculty members at the UNT Health Science Center in Fort Worth.

 Our Living Learning Community brings together engineering students who live on campus to enhance academic and social experiences.